ivemzy/wastickers/README.md

 next you run...
 ### `npm start`

+remember to first create a folder called data inside the src folder and add the data.json file to it

 That should run the app in the development mode. and it would open the url: [http://localhost:3000](http://localhost:3000) in your browser.

 The page will reload when you make changes.\